PeppeL-G/course-material/src/courses/android-development/project-grading-guidelines.md

         <tr>
             <td>1</td>
             <td>Runtime permissions</td>
             <td>On newer versions of Android, ask for the permissions you need at runtime (when you need them).
-If you don't get them, deal with it in a good way.</td>
+If you don't get them, deal with it in a good way (for example, if you don't get the accurate location permission, you can ask the user to enter the city name or latitude and longitude manually).</td>
         </tr>
         <tr>
             <td>4</td>